simon-ritchie/pconst/TEMP_TODO.md

-- Test on Python 3.x environment.
-- Add install instruction to README.
 - Add how to use instruction to README.
 - Regist to PyPI
+- Add install instruction to README.
 - Add release tag to github.
 - Write Qiita post.
 - Add performance comparison and attention to README.